-France may be home to Europe's tallest peak (Mont Blanc), but it's Switzerland's Alps that are the high point for most travelers.
+France may be home to the tallest peak in the Alps (Mont Blanc), but it's Switzerland's Alps that are the high point for most travelers.
 With majestic snow-capped summits, waterfall-laced cliffs, and picturesque lakes, they have hiker-friendly amenities — well-marked trails, restful mountain huts, and a system of lifts and trains that let you effortlessly ascend to dramatic mountaintops.
 As famously great engineers, as well as ardent nature lovers, the Swiss know how to make alpine thrills accessible to almost everyone, regardless of stamina or skills.

 My favorite region in the Swiss Alps is the Berner Oberland, south of Bern — specifically the Lauterbrunnen Valley, which is crowned by a trio of formidable peaks: the Eiger, Mönch, and Jungfrau.
 A good, easy hike, with drop-dead views of these three peaks (in good weather) is between Männlichen and Kleine Scheidegg, two spots along the high ridge that separates the Lauterbrunnen Valley from the Grindelwald Valley.
 To do this hike in a reasonable amount of time and with minimal exertion, I recommend taking the narrow-gauge train from the valley base of Lauterbrunnen up to the town of Wengen, then a cable car to Männlichen.
 From there, the trail winds gently downhill past staggering mountain views, contented cows, a perfect picnic spot, and a fine restaurant.

 You'll get a loftier view of those same mountains from the 10,000-foot Schilthorn summit, across the valley from Wengen.
 The Schilthornbahn cable car takes riders up effortlessly in four stages.
 At about $100 round-trip, it's a pricey trip, but when you're surrounded by cut-glass peaks and breathing fresh mountain air, it's one of Europe's great deals.
 Whether filled with skiers in winter or hikers in summer, there's a happy energy as you ascend in that glass-and-steel bubble of mountain joy.